UmarFKhawaja/Voltron/README.md

   * a magic link
   * a Facebook account
   * a Google account
+* Update the profile
+* Change the email address
+* Change the password if one is set
 * Set the password if one is not set
 * Unset the password if one isset
-* Change the password if one is set
 * Logout of the account
 * Switch the theme between light and dark modes
-* Access a protected area if logged in

 ### Libraries